Questions on this page

 How am I better off going through OUA rather than direct?

 OUA offers you the opportunity to study online with leading Australian universities, so that your study fits your life.
-We are the market leaders in online tertiary education in Australia, and have a specialized understanding of the challenges of online study.
-If you haven't studied in a while, we provide preparation courses to get you in the swing of things.
+We are the leaders in online tertiary education in Australia, and have been provding students access to online education for nearly 20 years.

 How do I enrol?

 Unlike other university courses, most of our undergraduate units are open to all students.
-You can enrol straight away in the units that fit your needs then get started as soon as your study materials arrive.
+You can enrol straight away in the units that fit your needs then get started with your studies as soon as your study materials arrive.

-Postgraduate units are different, however.
+Most postgraduate units are different.
 They are restricted and require interested students to follow an application process for entry.
 Further information about application processes and forms is available on each course page.

-Enrolling is easy, and can be done online, by mail, fax or over the phone by calling one of our Student Advisors on 1300 363 652.
+Enrolling is easy, and can be done online or over the phone by calling one of our Student Advisors on 1300 363 652.

 How do I meet other students?